Shift3/standards-and-practices/code-quality/continuous-integration/README.md

 `repo/.circleci/config.yml`

-You can grab an example config from [here](circle_ci_config.yml) or when the CircleCI dashboard will generate one for you when setting up your project.
+You can grab an example config from [here](circle_ci_config.yml) or the CircleCI dashboard will generate one for you when setting up your project.
 Just change the values of the following (if needed):

 - `build.docker.image`: Change this to the image that you need to build your project.
 If you're using an AWS ECR image, you can pull it in as well.
 [Docs](https://circleci.com/blog/aws-ecr-auth-support/)
 - `build.image.steps`: Change the steps to fit your project needs.
 Read below for information about caching dependencies.